Unit 2 Ferry Wharf

 With Customs & Trade Compliance being a focal point of Europe’s politico-economic narrative in 2018, it’s no surprise that businesses wish to bolster their in-house talent to coordinate them through the murky waters that lie ahead.

-Across the EU, we counted a total of 78 in-house vacancies which is broken down in Table 4.
+Across the EU, we counted a total of 78 in-house vacancies.

 - Leadership grades – fractionally higher than our data for the indirect tax market, we saw more activity across the EU in trying to identify leaders in Customs.
 However, the market is still dry, particularly with Customs still being a siloed function in tax teams that received limited investment and attention from the broader finance realms.
 One expects the appetite to hire such profiles will only increase in 2019 as the UK brexits and we receive clarification on the EU Customs Union.